sabyrzhan/learning-progress/distributed_systems.md

 ## Scalability
 ### Partitioning
-Partitioning - is the process of splitting a dataset into multiple smaller datasets and assigning responsibility of storeing and processing on a different node.
+Partitioning - is the process of splitting a dataset into multiple smaller datasets and assigning responsibility of storing and processing on a different node.
 It mainly comes from relational database systems, but also used when designing distributed systems.

 There are 2 variants of partitioning:
 * Vertical - splitting a table columns into multiple tables, which will require table joins if you want to fetch more data.